 Depending on the severity of the symptoms, non-invasive therapies like minoxidil, finasteride and LLLT may be prescribed first to reduce DHT levels, stimulate follicles and induce hair growth.
 Patients are advised to undergo these treatments to stabilise their hair loss condition while considering a hair transplant.

-We hope you found this interesting; click here if you’d like to read more
+Found this interesting?
+Click here if you’d like to read more!